 The calculated detector efficiency may be used for generating special peak list reports, which contains peak areas and uncertainties with efficiency correction.
-Later versions of HyperLab will also contain nuclide identification based on the efficiency curve.
+HyperLab also uses the efficiency curve for nuclide identification.

 7.1.
 Algorithm of efficiency determination

 Detector efficiency determination is easy with HyperLab's Efficiency module.
 Only several measurements and proper radioactive source entries are required, and a calibration curve may be constructed within a few minutes.